Bamidele0102/Darey.io-projects/git-version-control-basics/README.md

 ### Git Status Command

-To check the status of your Git repository, you can use the following command in your terminal:
+I used git status command to check which files are yet to be added to the staging area in my Git repository, by using the following command in your terminal:
 <!--
 ```bash
 git status